Metals and Jewelry Design Master of fine arts degree

 - College of Art and Design /

-- / Academics /
+- Academics /

 - Metals and Jewelry Design MFA

-The MFA in metals and jewelry design is a professional degree for practicing artists, craftspeople, or designers who desire to leave a lasting impression on their fields through a devotion to their work and the high standards of discipline and artistic ideals.
-By immersing yourself in soldering, fabrication, stone setting, silversmithing, forging, and casting, this metalsmithing and jewelry design degree will develop your knowledge and deepen your experience working with different theories and materials while you are challenged to think unconventionally in order to redefine industry standards.
+The MFA in metals and jewelry design is a professional degree for practicing artists, craftspeople, or designers who desire to leave a lasting impression on their fields through devotion to their work and the high standards of discipline and artistic ideals.
+By immersing yourself in soldering, fabrication, stone setting, silversmithing, forging, and casting, this jewelry design degree will develop your knowledge and deepen your experience working with different theories and materials while you are challenged to think unconventionally in order to redefine industry standards.

-Studio Residency program
+Studio Residency Program

 The School for American Crafts offers a Studio Residency program for students in ceramics, furniture design, glass and metals and jewelry design.
 Residence positions are limited and are awarded after the review of all applicants’ portfolios, transcripts, and references.
 An interview is required.
 Accepted residents are required to register for one independent study credit during each semester of residence.